-Grand Canyon NP kicks off Native American Heritage Month with the release of season two of Grand Canyon Speaks, a podcast that highlights the voices of indigenous communities whose history, culture, and stories are intrinsically linked to the Grand Canyon’s landscape.
+Grand Canyon NP kicks off Native American Heritage Month with the release of season two of Grand Canyon Speaks, a podcast that features Native American voices to explore the history, culture, and stories that are intrinsically linked to the Grand Canyon’s landscape.

 The Grand Canyon Speaks podcast, a production supported by the National Park Service, invites listeners to explore the rich tapestry of Indigenous artistry, storytelling, and tradition surrounding the Grand Canyon.
 Through conversations with artists, community leaders, and cultural advocates, the podcast reveals the powerful bond between art, community, and the land, showcasing the voices of those who carry forward their traditions and inspire others to do the same.
 Each episode, recorded live before a visitor audience, features a member from one of the 11 associated tribes.